foundersandcoders/express-and-testing-workshop/README.md

       })
   ```

+## Notes / Tips
 * What should you test?
   - Think about what response you would want from the API and see if you can test that.
   - For example, you might test the status code (as above), the content type, and the contents of the body.
   - Make sure you write tests for each route, and test each response thoroughly.
+*  Although `supertest` is new to you there is a whole wide world of
+  frameworks and libraries in javascript (#JSFatigue) and learning to use the docs
+  is probably half of what it means to be a good js developer.
 * You will note that I have snuck promises into this workshop as they are an
   extremely common and important tool for handling asynchronicity and are
   well on their way to replacing callbacks.